The Pretending Lovers

 The Pretending Lovers (假装情侣) is a 2011 Chinese romantic comedy film co-written and directed by Liu Fendou.
 It stars Jiang Yiyan as Shen Lu and Huang Bo as her fake boyfriend.
 The rest of the cast includes Zhang Mo, Xia Jiawei, Wang Yansu, Li Haibin, Zhang Yuhan, and Gao Yifei.
 The film premiered in China on June 24, 2011.
-It tells a love story between a insurance salesman and a suspiciously psycho girl.
+It tells a love story between an insurance salesman and a suspiciously psycho girl.

 Plot

 Shen Lu (Jiang Yiyan) is a suspiciously psycho girl.
-And Chen Wen (Huang Bo) is a insurance salesman.
+And Chen Wen (Huang Bo) is an insurance salesman.
 One day, when they meet in a square, Shen invites him to pretend as her boyfriend and Chen agreed because he is single for long.
 Every day, Chen goes to the hospital to see Shen and plays games with her.
 After a considerable period of time, Chen falls in love with Shen.
 But one day, Shen suddenly lost the news and disappeared.
 When they meet again, Shen put forward to end this game of pretending lovers.